mrozilla/mrozilla.cz/src/content/pages/legal.md

 ---
 permalink: '/legal'
 title: legal stuff because we have to in this world
-kicker: Copyright (c) 2018 Jan Hrubý, Obere Amtshausgasse 20-24/38, 1050 Wien, AUSTRIA ("we", "us", "our").
+description: Copyright (c) 2018 Jan Hrubý, Obere Amtshausgasse 20-24/38, 1050 Wien, AUSTRIA ("we", "us", "our").
 The code of this website is licensed under the MIT License.
 The website uses open-source software.
 date: 2018-06-24T22:59:22.358Z
 ---